MapokgoleSemoshwe/Ubuntu-IT-Support/README.md

 - Establish backup and disaster recovery procedures.
 - Create professional IT support documentation.
 - Demonstrate practical networking, troubleshooting, and system administration skills.

-This project also serves as evidence of technical competency in IT Support, Network Administration, Cybersecurity, and Business Technology Management.

 ---